Internal Funding Initiatives (IFI)

 - Summer Research Fellowships: The International Programs Summer Research Fellowship is a developmental award designed to promote the internationalization of research on campus.
 The strongest proposals will demonstrate genuine engagement with international issues, whether aesthetic, cultural, historical, political, or global.
 While such projects will typically involve work at an international location, travel abroad is not required.
 Each $3,000 summer fellowship is expected to result in at least one publication, exhibit, or performance.

-- Major Project Awards: Through the generous support of the Stanley-UI Foundation Support Organization, International Programs' Major Projects Award promotes important contributions to scholarly debates and exchanges on international topics, issues, discoveries, and arts.
+- Major Project Awards: This award promotes important contributions to scholarly debates and exchanges on international topics, issues, discoveries, and arts.
 Proposals for events that will take place on The University of Iowa campus and that will enhance international knowledge and understanding for University of Iowa faculty, staff, and students are therefore especially welcome.
-The Major Projects Award encourages activities or endeavors on a broad scale.
+While the International Programs Summer Research Fellowships are intended to support research and creative activities of individual faculty members, the Major Projects Award encourages activities or endeavors on a broader scale.
 These may take the form of collaborations, symposia, conferences, lecture series, artistic exhibitions, and performance events.
+A single project will be funded, up to $12,500.

 John Pappajohn Entrepreneurial Center